-- 1 WHEREAS, Chronic Wasting Disease (CWD) is an invariably fatal disease of a highly infectious nature, - 2 and - 3 WHEREAS, left unchecked, CWD has been shown to not only decimate deer populations as the - 4 incidence climbs inexorably higher, but CWD also depress the age structure of the population - 5 significantly, and - 6 WHEREAS, the possibility of contracting the disease increases with age and the incidence risk level in a - 7 population increases with the deposition of prion in the environment, and - 8 WHEREAS, controlling CWD is complicated by this persistent environmental contamination with the - 9 responsible prion being shed from infected deer well before they show signs of infection, and
+- 1 WHEREAS, Chronic Wasting Disease (CWD) is an invariably fatal disease of a highly - 2 infectious nature, and - 3 WHEREAS, left unchecked, CWD has been shown to not only decimate deer populations as the - 4 incidence climbs inexorably higher, but CWD also depress the age structure of the population - 5 significantly, and - 6 WHEREAS, the possibility of contracting the disease increases with age and the incidence risk - 7 level in a population increases with the deposition of prion in the environment, and - 8 WHEREAS, controlling CWD is complicated by this persistent environmental contamination - 9 with the responsible prion being shed from infected deer well before they show signs of - 10 infection, and - 11 WHEREAS, the persistence of the prion in the environment results in an increased indirect - 12 transmission rate as the disease becomes endemic and the presence of infective prions increases - 13 with the density of the deer population, and

-10 WHEREAS, the persistence of the prior in the environment results in an increased indirect transmission 11 rate as the disease becomes endemic and the presence of infective prions increases with the density of the 12 deer population, and 13 WHEREAS, direct transmission is also facilitated by concentrating the population on the landscape 14 (density of susceptible deer) either by baiting or confinement, increases the risk of both direct and indirect 15 transmission, and 16 WHEREAS in the CWD Management Zone, where current deer densities are high, current NRC/DNR 17 regulations remove the antler restriction on the combo license in this first year to lessen the density of the 18 deer population, and 19 WHEREAS, bringing down the density of the deer population in the CWD Management Zone is served 20 by the revision of the combo license requirements to allow the harvest of more deer, and 21 WHEREAS, there is a consensus that management of transmission and contamination require the harvest 22 of deer regardless of age or antler size to decrease the population density, and 23 WHEREAS, most all wildlife management strategies take several years to produce results that can be 24 statistically measured and their efficacy in reaching goals confirmed, and 25 WHEREAS, to not continue that strategy for several years could confound the results of any changes (making it look more effective because of the first year's reduction of population density).
-NOW, 26 27 THEREFORE BE IT RESOLVED, MUCC encourage the continuance of the present strategy in the 28 CWD Management Zone and any additional areas where the CWD threat is identified with surveillance, 29 until sufficient data have been generated as to its effectiveness, and 30 BE IT FURTHER RESOLVED, MUCC should stress the importance of population control and the role 31 of the hunter/conservationist in this effort and encourage the issuance of additional doe permits and 32 extended antlerless seasons, where advisable, to decrease the density of susceptible deer, and 33 BE IT FURTHER RESOLVED, MUCC remain involved in the design of any field studies in 34 consultation with the biologists of the DNR and other wildlife disease authorities.
+14 WHEREAS, direct transmission is also facilitated by concentrating the population on the 15 landscape (density of susceptible deer) either by baiting or confinement, increases the risk of 16 both direct and indirect transmission, and 17 WHEREAS in the CWD Management Zone, where current deer densities are high, current 18 NRC/DNR regulations remove the antler restriction on the combo license in this first year to 19 lessen the density of the deer population, and 20 WHEREAS, bringing down the density of the deer population in the CWD Management Zone is 21 served by the revision of the combo license requirements to allow the harvest of more deer, and 22 WHEREAS, there is a consensus that management of transmission and contamination require 23 the harvest of deer regardless of age or antler size to decrease the population density, and 24 WHEREAS, most all wildlife management strategies take several years to produce results that 25 can be statistically measured and their efficacy in reaching goals confirmed, and 26 WHEREAS, to not continue that strategy for several years could confound the results of any 27 changes (making it look more effective because of the first year's reduction of population 28 density).
+NOW, 29 THEREFORE BE IT RESOLVED, MUCC encourage the continuance of the present strategy 30 in the CWD Management Zone and any additional areas where the CWD threat is identified with 31 surveillance, until sufficient data have been generated as to its effectiveness, and 32 BE IT FURTHER RESOLVED, MUCC should stress the importance of population control and the role of the hunter/conservationist in this effort and encourage the issuance of additional 33 34 doe permits and extended antlerless seasons, where advisable, to decrease the density of 35 susceptible deer, and

+- 36 BE IT FURTHER RESOLVED, MUCC remain involved in the design of any field studies in - 37 consultation with the biologists of the DNR and other wildlife disease authorities.